newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Mac.md

    * NOTE: **alpha18 is the latest release as of 2 February 2025**

 * **Test if you have graphviz** by entering this in your terminal: `dot -V` .
 Probably you need to install GraphViz, and you can do that with `brew install graphviz`.
-     * (Windows will need to install from https://graphviz.org/download/ )

 * **CoffeeSacks**: (This is needed for Calabash.)
 Pick up CoffeeSacks from the versioned releases on the repo, here: https://github.com/nineml/coffeesacks/releases and find the latest one to download.
 * **Make the .xmlcalabash3* dot-file**: